unstoppabledomains/dev-docs/partner/domain-actions-guides/get-domain-action.md

 ---
 title: Get Domain Action Guide | Unstoppable Domains Developer Portal
-description: This guide shows how to retrieve the details of a domain action request using the Domains Actions API.
+description: This guide shows how to retrieve the details of a domain action request using the Domain Actions API.
 ---

 # Get Domain Action Guide

-The Domains Actions API offers the functionality to **retrieve the details** of a domain action request.
+The Domain Actions API offers the functionality to **retrieve the details** of a domain action request with its domain action ID.

 ## Step 1: Retrieve Your Reseller ID and Secret API Token